FlowFuse/website/src/handbook/development/releases/planning.md

 the current milestone.
 They should be added to the Development Board and current milestone directly.

 We label some items as `headline`.
-These are items we want to highlight in the release announcement material and should clearly describe the value they bring to our users.
+These are items we want to highlight in the changelog and further announcements and should clearly describe the value they bring to our users.

 ### Effort Estimation